-Meagan Good: 5 Tips To Go From Good To Great
+Meagan Good: Facing Fears To Go From Good To Great

 Meagan Good has a lot to smile about.
 She’s married now to Hollywood producer and part-time preacher, Devon Franklin, she also has a best-selling book on her hands, “The Wait,” co-authored with her husband about their decision to remain celibate before marriage.
 And her big and small screen roles continue to grow, while continuing to look more and more fabulous.
 The popular actress definitely looks the part of a leading lady, but how does she keep it all together?